Damienlee69/agregarr-docs/docs/faq/index.md

 docker-compose down && docker-compose pull && docker-compose up -d
 ```

 Your config persists in the volume.
-If agregarr gets refreshed to its intial setup state after you restart, it is because your volume is not set correctly.
+If agregarr gets refreshed to its initial setup state after you restart, it is because your volume is not set correctly.

 ## Collections